 Many prescription and over-the-counter medicines interact with alcohol.
-For example, drinking while taking a diabetes medicine such as metformin (Glucophage) could result in very low blood sugar levels.
-Drinking while taking medicine for heartburn such as cimetidine (Tagamet) or ranitidine (Zantac) could result in a fast heartbeat.
+For example, drinking while taking a diabetes medicine such as insulin or insulin secretagogues (for example, sulfonylureas such as glipizide and glyburide) could result in very low blood sugar levels.
+Drinking while taking medicine for heartburn, such as cimetidine (Tagamet) or ranitidine (Zantac), could result in a fast heartbeat.

 Common medicines that interact with alcohol include:

 If you are taking any over-the-counter or prescription medicine, ask your doctor or pharmacist whether you can safely drink alcohol.

 |Primary Medical Reviewer||E. Gregory Thompson, MD - Internal Medicine|

 |Specialist Medical Reviewer||Peter Monti, PhD - Alcohol and Addiction|

 To learn more visit Healthwise.org